+In this sense, Finance as a subject appears as a small - specialised, highly mathematical - part of Economics (note that Finance here is not used quite in the traditional non-technical sense).
 Risk is the key danger - the key concept even - in finance; risk reflects uncertainty; uncertainty reflects chance or probability.
 So it was clear that Probability Theory, a branch of Mathematics related to Statistics, had to be relevant here.
 Quite how was shown in 1981 by J. M. (Michael) Harrison (a probabilist) and David Kreps (an economist), who simplified and generalized the Black-Scholes-Merton theory by using the language of Probability Theory and Stochastic Processes - in particular, martingales (and Itô calculus, again).
 These developments - and what followed - constituted the 'second revolution in mathematical finance'.
 This is the subject-matter of this course.
 (We can cover the mathematics of the developments outlined above.
-Lots more has happened more recently, and that's where a lot of the interest is focussed today.
-But this goes beyond what one can cover in an undergraduate course.)
+More recent developments are very important, but go beyond a first undergraduate course.)
 On the mathematical side: you will learn a lot about stochastic processes, martingales and Itô calculus, and see them put to use on financial problems.
 On the practical side: the best proof of the relevance and usefulness of these ideas is the explosive growth in volumes of trades in financial derivatives over the last thirty years, and the corresponding explosive growth in employment opportunities (and salaries!) for those who understand what is going on.